DataDog/dd-trace-cpp/decisions.md

     - `throw Error(...)`
     - `RCode do_thing(T& output)`
     - `struct Result { Error error; T value; }`
+- Is a `Span` RAII with respect to start/finish?
 - When we begin calculating trace metrics within the tracer, we'll need to hit a `/stats` HTTP endpoint.
     - Does it live on the same thread as the `Collector`?